microsoft/qsharp-compiler/examples/QIR/Simulation/README.md

 ## Understanding the QIR Runtime system

 The [QIR Runtime](https://github.com/microsoft/qsharp-runtime/tree/main/src/Qir/Runtime) implements the [QIR language specification](https://github.com/microsoft/qsharp-language/tree/main/Specifications/QIR) in LLVM.
-A quantum program written in QIR (or translated from Q# e.g.) will expect specific runtime functions to be available, which can include data type management or console output, but also qubit allocation, callable creation, and functor application, such as these QIR/LLVM functions below:
+A quantum program written in directly QIR (or compiled into QIR from Q# e.g.) will expect specific runtime functions to be available, which can include data type management or console output, but also qubit allocation, callable creation, and functor application, such as these QIR/LLVM functions below:

 ```llvm
 %String* __quantum__rt__string_create(i8*)